Ninths: The Last Symphonies of Schubert, Beethoven, and Mahler

 Ages: 18 + Years

-The legend sometimes referred to as "The Curse of the Ninth" has intrigued composers and listeners for generations, ever since the great Beethoven, with his profound hearing loss, composed and conducted his monumental Ninth Symphony.
-This incredible work, which for the first time combined not only the orchestra and chorus but also soloists, has been described, as Brahms said, as "giant footsteps tramping behind him."
+The legend of the “Curse of the Ninth” has fascinated composers and audiences for generations, ever since Beethoven, despite profound hearing loss, composed and conducted his groundbreaking Ninth Symphony—uniting orchestra, chorus, and soloists in a monumental work Brahms described as “giant footsteps tramping behind him.”

 Instructors: Fredrik Wanger & Jane Wanger